 Does massage therapy hurt?

-There may be some slight discomfort which is common in many treatments involving the soft tissue, however this is not harmful or long term.
+You may experience some slight discomfort during your massage, which is common in many treatments involving soft tissue, however this is not harmful or long term.

 Some people describe it as “hurting so good”.
 Your therapist will establish a comfort scale and tolerance level during your treatment.

 Always inform your massage therapist if you experience pain or discomfort so that the treatment can be modified to suit your needs.

 Inform your massage therapist if you experience pain or discomfort so that the treatment can be modified to suit your needs.

 Do I have to remove all of my clothing for a massage?